martinklepsch/derivatives/README.md

 - In Re-Frame you can do `(subscribe [:sub-id "a parameter"])`, with *derivatives* you can't.
 Instead these parameters need to be put into `db` and be used (potentially via another *derivative*) from there.
 - In Re-Frame subscriptions may have side-effects to listen to remote changes etc. This library does not intend to solve this kind of problem and thus side effects are discouraged.

+#### Why no parameterized subscriptions?

+In my personal experience a lot of non-idiomatic, non performance optimal re-frame use comes from having subscriptions in every corner of the code.
+Parameterized subscriptions enable this even more.

+While a bandaid more than a solution the lack of parameterized subscriptions in Derivatives is meant to discourage ad-hoc, throwaway subscription use and instead encourage thoughtful reshaping of data from your DB into a form suitable for rendering.

 ## Contributing